Menu

 Dangers of Asbestos in Ceiling and Floor Tiles

 Asbestos ceiling tiles are considered friable.
 This means they crumble easily, releasing asbestos fibers into the air.
 If these ceiling tiles fall or get crushed, asbestos fibers may be released.
-People who manufactured or otherwise worked with asbestos ceiling tiles may have been exposed.
+People who manufactured or worked with asbestos ceiling tiles may have been exposed.

 Asbestos floor tiles are considered non-friable.
 This means they are less likely to crumble under pressure and release asbestos fibers.
 But research indicates grinding, breaking or cutting asbestos floor tiles can release fibers.
+People who repaired or removed asbestos floor tiles may have been exposed.

 02. List of Asbestos Ceiling Tiles